Chicago Bears Vs. Los Angeles Rams Preview And Odds: Rams Must Win On ‘SNF’ To Keep Playoff Hopes Alive

 As for the Bears, falling to 4-6 would all but crush any chance of advancing to the postseason they might now have.

 While much of the pressure to keep the Bears alive falls on Trubisky, the Bears’ defense may turn out to be the most important factor in the game.
-Chicago comes in to the Sunday night matchup missing two important defensive players, tackle Akiem Hicks, and linebacker Danny Trevathan.
+Chicago comes into the Sunday night matchup missing two important defensive players, tackle Akiem Hicks, and linebacker Danny Trevathan.
 Both are suffering from elbow injuries, with Trevathan getting hurt in the win over the Lions, according to ChicagoBears.com.

 The Rams will miss wide receiver Brandin Cooks, who is sidelined with a concussion.
-Goff’s pass protection also took a hit thanks to injuries suffered by center Brian Allen and tackle Rob Havenstein.
+Goff’s pass protection also took a hit, thanks to injuries suffered by center Brian Allen and tackle Rob Havenstein.